dkenna/pki-tool/README.md

 The tool comes with builtin help:

-    $ ./bin/openbsd-amd64/ovpn-tool --help
+    $ ./bin/openbsd-amd64/pki-tool --help

 Every subcommand comes with its own help; but, requires you to at least supply a database name as the first argument. e.g.,

-    $ ./bin/openbsd-amd64/ovpn-tool foo.db server --help
+    $ ./bin/openbsd-amd64/pki-tool foo.db server --help

 ## Common Workflows
-In what follows, we will assume that you have built ovpn-tool and installed somewhere in your `$PATH`.
+In what follows, we will assume that you have built pki-tool and installed somewhere in your `$PATH`.

 ### Initialize a new CA
 Before any certificates are generated, one must first create a CA and initialize the certificate DB:

-    $ ovpn-tool -v foo.db init my-CA
+    $ pki-tool -v foo.db init my-CA

 You can see the generated CA certificate via two ways:

-1. Using `-v` for the ovpn-tool's global options
+1. Using `-v` for the pki-tool's global options
 2. Using the `list` command with the `--ca` option.

 In general, using the `-v` global option when generating the CA, server